opticdev/optic/website/blog/documenting-a-go-mux-api-with-optic.md

 That's what [Optic](https://useoptic.com/) does for you.
 Optic is an API documentation assistant that observes your API development traffic, learns your API behavioral pattern, and automatically creates and updates your API docs for you.
 You can track every change that happens at every step of the development process.
 Your team can review your docs the way you'd review your code on GitHub.

 In this tutorial, I'll show you how to document an API built with [Go Mux](https://www.gorillatoolkit.org/pkg/mux).
 Mux is a full-featured router and dispatcher for Go that matches a wide range of requests, based on URL host, schemes, path, path prefix, header and query values, HTTP methods, and regex.
-This API will have Create, List, Retrieve capabilities, and you'll see how efficient it is to build and maintain an API with Optics.
+This API will have Create, List, Retrieve capabilities, and you'll see how efficient it is to build and maintain an API with Optic.

 ## Setting Up the API